-The opening of the Wizarding World of Harry Potter at Universal Studios Hollywood has everyone wondering if they need Front of Line passes to enjoy their day at the park this year.
+The popularity of the Wizarding World of Harry Potter at Universal Studios Hollywood has everyone wondering if they need Front of Line passes to enjoy their day at the park.
 And the answer really depends on when you are going.
 You really do not need Front of Line passes on weekdays and even some weekends in the off season, but you could be miserable without a pass on other days such as peak summer days (mid-June to mid-August) and school breaks (such as Spring Break or December holiday time).

 The Frog Family jumped on the opportunity to buy some Universal Studios Hollywood Front of the Line Passes last summer, and it toadally made our day.
 Even though the pass costs more than a normal ticket, the benefits are well worth it.
 Universal Studios Hollywood sells the Front of Line passes to only 10 percent of the guests, so the benefits remain great.